Business and Employment Support

 Ukrainian Employment Survey

 The Government has confirmed that Ukrainian refugees are able to work in the UK for up to 3 years.
-South Cambridgeshire District Council is collaborating with local partners, communities, and businesses to ensure that we understand the barriers Ukrainian guests are facing in finding suitable employment.
+We are collaborating with local partners, communities, and businesses to ensure that we understand the barriers Ukrainian guests are facing in finding suitable employment.
 Can anyone hosting Ukrainian guests please make their guests aware of the following survey.
 By guests completing it, this will help us provide the most appropriate support possible.

 Free employment support for Ukrainian refugees